 Your child should now be laughing and making happy, squealing sounds.
-She should follow you with her eyes as you walk around the room and turn toward your voice when you talk.
-Your baby should use her hands to grasp and play with small hand toys such as rattles.
+They should follow you with their eyes as you walk around the room and turn toward your voice when you talk.
+Your baby should use their hands to grasp and play with small hand toys such as rattles.
 Some 4-month-olds are rolling over, but others wait until about 5 months of age to roll.
 Continue as much tummy time while awake as you can.
-Soon your baby will be able to transfer toys from hand to hand and to start making "raspberry" sounds (spitting sounds with her lips).
-She will start to bear weight on her legs.
+Soon your baby will be able to transfer toys from hand to hand and to start making "raspberry" sounds (spitting sounds with their lips).
+They will start to bear weight on their legs.
 Avoid using the television as "background noise" or as "something for your baby to look at."
-She is better stimulated with human interactions.
+Babies are better stimulated with human interactions.
 It is important to know that infants cannot be "spoiled" by holding, cuddling, rocking, talking, or singing to them.
 Spend time playing and talking with your baby to help strengthen the parent-child relationship.
-To help with sleeping through the night, make sure your baby is put into the crib when she is still awake to learn to self-calm.
-Creating a daily routine for feedings, naps, and bedtime help to increase your baby's sense of security.
+To help with sleeping through the night, make sure your baby is put into the crib when they are still awake to learn to self-calm.
+Creating a daily routine for feedings, naps, and bedtime helps to increase your baby's sense of security.